Effective bounds on characterising slopes for all knots: Winding number zero

 \subsection{Maximal nullhomologous Rolfsen twist coefficient}

 We are now ready to define the constant $T(K)$ appearing in Theorem \ref{theorem:C(K)usingt}.

-First, we observe that the construction leading to the non-characterising slopes in Corollary \ref{corollary:nonchar1/t} bounds the nullhomologous Rolfsen twist coefficient.
+First, we observe that the construction leading to the non-characterising slopes in Corollary \ref{corollary:nonchar1/t} bounds an unknotting nullhomologous Rolfsen twist coefficient.
 To the best of the authors' knowledge, this is the first such proof which does not require extra conditions on either the knot or the twist.